Conventional resampling method

 - 🢩 standard deviation of the -th timeslices

-array index starts from 0numpy
+python array index starts from 0numpy package has build-in mean, std, cov functions

-support high rank tensors
+numpy: numpy.mean, numpy.std, numpy.cov support high rank tensors

-🢩 measure the deviation between data and model
+axis parameter in numpy functionR, R' are numpy arraysS=np.mean(R,axis=1) 🢪🢩 R*R' 🢩 R.shape, S.shape 🢩 measure the deviation between data and model

 least fit 🢩 optimize for minimal BUT resonable

-🢩 a python package perform least -square fit
+lsqfit 🢩 a python package perform least -square fit

 fit = lsqfit.nonlinear_fit(data=(var_val, dat_val),